 Due to the phasing out of R-22 freon, costs have risen for replacement refrigerant.
 You should consider this for your future costs.
 A new AC unit will have cheaper refrigerant just because the new R-410a refrigerant is now the industry standard, which makes replacement slightly more economical for the future.

 These are just guidelines, of course.
-Your situation is gonna be specific to you.
+Your situation is going to be specific to you.
 We can advise you, but it’s ultimately up to you to decide what is the best option.
 Repair and replacement can both be good choices, and in many cases, it can go either way.

 Choice Air Care has you covered for any air conditioning repair or replacement services.
 We are taking every precaution to ensure the health and safety of our customers at this time.
 If you need AC help, contact Choice Air Care online or call us at (972) 332-3927.